min2ha/ukwa-site/content/target/69444/index.en.md

   "date": "2018-07-31T09:00:00",
   "open_access": true,
   "target_url": "https://twitter.com/RecordDNA/",
-  "description": "RecordDNA is a Northumbria University and UCL led international research\r\nnetwork bringing together academics, practitioners, users and systems\r\ndevelopers to develop a new cross-disciplinary network of stakeholders\r\nwith wide ranging expertise to explore the question \u2018In the digital era\r\nwhat is the concept of the record and what implications are there for the\r\nusability of the future the evidence base?\u2019 Through this work they hope to\r\naid the maintenance of the digital evidence base through time.
+  "description": "RecordDNA is a Northumbria University and UCL led international research\nnetwork bringing together academics, practitioners, users and systems\ndevelopers to develop a new cross-disciplinary network of stakeholders\nwith wide ranging expertise to explore the question \u2018In the digital era\nwhat is the concept of the record and what implications are there for the\nusability of the future the evidence base?\u2019 Through this work they hope to\naid the maintenance of the digital evidence base through time.
 This is their official Twitter account.", "end_date": null,
   "title": "Record DNA (@RecordDNA) on Twitter", "record_id": "20180731T090000/3ZL26gzB75SErSzqROxTPw==",